 4. Alfie the A-Frame, Tuwanek

-The rural (and charming) community of Tuwanek, located along stunning Sechelt Inlet, is where this picture-perfect A-frame cabin is located.
+The rural (and charming) community of Tuwanek, located along stunning Sechelt Inlet, is where Cabins on the Coast and this picture-perfect A-frame cabin is located.
 It also happens to be Airbnb's second "most-wishlisted" property across all of Canada and for good reason: tucked into the woods and mere steps from the water, Alfie feels like it was built and designed with nature in mind.
 With two decks (one that opens up directly from the loft and almost literally into the trees), tons of windows and natural light, and wood walls and floors, it's hard to know where the outdoors begin and the indoors stop.

 5. Cabana Desolation Eco-Resort, Desolation Sound